-GVW owns and maintains approximately \$71M in gross fixed assets.
+GVW owns and maintains approximately \$74.5M in gross fixed assets.
 These fixed assets include the Collection System, the WRF, the Reclaimed Water Distribution System, and all ancillary buildings and equipment.
-Of this \$71M in gross fixed assets, GVW has realized almost \$37M in accumulated depreciation.
-Approximately \$10.5M of these assets are currently fully depreciated, meaning they have reached their projected useful lifespan.
+Of this \$74.5M in gross fixed assets, GVW has realized almost \$39M in accumulated depreciation.
+Approximately \$10.6M of these assets are currently fully depreciated, meaning they have reached their projected useful lifespan.

-GVW maintains a Facilities and Equipment Replacement Reserve Fund (FERR) to replace these existing facilities and equipment or perform major maintenance to increase their projected lifespan.
+GVW maintains a Facilities and Equipment Replacement Reserve Fund (FERR) to replace existing facilities and equipment which have reached their projected useful lifespan or top perform major maintenance to increase their projected useful lifespan.
 The Governmental Accounting Standards Board (GASB) requires GVW's audited financial statements to include depreciation as an expense.
-The estimated depreciation for the current budget year during budget preparation defines the FERR funding for the upcoming budget year.
+The estimated depreciation for the current budget year, estimated during budget preparation, defines the FERR funding for the upcoming budget year.
 The FERR is a Board designated fund that requires all expenditures from it to be approved by the Board through the budgeting process.
-The FERR is projected at the end of the 2023/2024 fiscal year to have a balance of \$7,528,314.
+The FERR is projected to have a balance of \$10,685,205 at the end of FY 2023/2024.